Louis Rich Turkey Processing Plant

 The Problem: An inspection of the commercial structure revealed a 12 ft. portion of the building was settling due to a lack of adequate support for the foundation.
 A significant void beneath the foundation was evident.
 While the structure had yet to experience significant settlement, it undoubtedly needed increased support to bolster the foundation and prevent subsequent damage.

-Proposed Solution: Ram Jack proposed the use of three driven piles to provide additional support to the existing foundation and to stabilize the compromised area of the building.
-Each pile would be strategically placed in a 7 ft. section to provide maximum stability and support to the structure.
+Proposed Solution: Ram Jack proposed the use of three driven piles to provide additional support to the existing foundation and to support the compromised area of the building.
+Each pile would be strategically placed in a 7 ft. section to provide maximum support to the structure.
 After reviewing the proposal with the plant owner, Ram Jack was given the green light to get to work.

 The owner of the Louis Rich Turkey Processing Plant was extremely pleased with the quick and efficient work of Ram Jack South Carolina, noting that he could now “rest easy” knowing that his building was structurally sound.